 The goal of this article is to lay out some of the more dishonest moving company tactics and how you can protect your wallet from them.
 Now, not all moving companies use Mafia-like tactics.
-In fact, there are some that have stellar reputations and because of that fact, you’ll pay a high premium above the dishonest ones to use their services.
+In fact, there are some that have stellar reputations, and because of that fact, you’ll pay a high premium over the dishonest ones to use their services.
 You may also find yourself on a long waiting list to have them move you, wreaking havoc on your moving schedule.

 The not-so-honest ones are always available and will even send out a friendly face to meet with you and discuss every detail of your move.
 But be forewarned, if you haven’t researched the company, your final invoice may be way more than you were promised, or worse yet, some of your furniture and belongings could wind up stolen or sold.

 Here are 3 common scams and incidents you may run across with dishonest movers.

 The worst of the worst movers are notorious for using this tactic and if you are told that you’ll be charged by weight, this is the most unscrupulous way they can take advantage of you.
 Let’s say the moving company estimates your belongings to weigh 3,500 pounds.
 The funny thing is, you didn’t see them weigh anything as they packed their truck.
 Later, you get a call from the moving company stating that the truck with your belongings was just weighed at a facility, and minus the weight of the truck, your belongings actually came out to 7,600 pounds, and you’ll have to pay the difference, which comes out to an additional $1,300.

 If you refuse to pay the additional charge, they’ll state that they have the right to sell your belongings or dump them at a refuse facility.
 In a panic, you’ll probably come up with the additional funds quickly to get your belongings delivered to your new home safely.